tmedanovic/blazor-client-prerender/README.md

 ### Rendering the data:

+#### Current approach (more reliable)

+In our startup project we are registering HttpClient with DI, so that we can share client side implementation of our services for initial render (on the server) and for the client side data fetching.

+    // Register HttpClient, in dev mode we won't validate SSL certs because they are self signed services.AddScoped<HttpClient>(s =>
+    {
+    	return Environment.IsDevelopment() ?
+    		new HttpClient(new HttpClientHandler()
+    		{
+    			  ServerCertificateCustomValidationCallback = HttpClientHandler.DangerousAcceptAnyServerCertificateValidator
+    		}) : new HttpClient();
+    });

+    // Register custom services
+    services.AddScoped<IWeatherForecastService, WeatherForecastClientService>();

+#### Old approach

+***Altough this approach is slightly faster for initial render (because we are calling our serverside logic directly instead of calling our logic through REST API, we could get different results if there is additional processing on the data after the service layer)***

 In this example we are injecting different implementations of IWeatherForecastService depending on project:

 In our REST API and in our server side rendering Startup.cs we are registering server side implementation that can access server resources directly (ie. EF DbContext)